New College of Florida: History

-2023 appointment of conservative trustees
+Appointment of conservative trustees (2023-present)

 In early 2023, Governor Ron DeSantis overhauled the college's board of trustees, appointing six new members, including Christopher Rufo, Matthew Spalding, Charles R. Kesler, Mark Bauerlein, Debra Jenks, and Eddie Speir.
-Of those, the first four are well-known conservative activists who appear to live outside Florida.
+Of those, the first four are well-known conservative activists who live outside of Florida.
 The DeSantis chief of staff, James Uthmeier, said that "It is our hope that New College of Florida will become Florida's classical college, more along the lines of a Hillsdale of the South."
 At its first meeting, on January 31, 2023, the new board fired President Patricia Okker ("without cause") and installed Richard Corcoran, a political associate of the governor, as its interim.
 These actions received national attention and commentary.

 Early takeover changes included firing the university president, dissolving the university's diversity and equity office, banning personal pronouns in faculty email signatures, and canceling events promoting diversity and inclusion.
 Christopher Rufo was reported as having announced: "We will be shutting down low-performing, ideologically-captured academic departments and hiring new faculty" and "The student body will be recomposed over time: some current students will self-select out, others will graduate; we'll recruit new students who are mission-aligned."

 According to NPR, "Professors at the New College of Florida are using personal email because they're afraid of being subpoenaed.
 Students are concerned, too.
 Some fear for their physical safety.
 Many worry their teachers will be fired en masse and their courses and books will be policed.
 It's increasingly hard to focus on their studies."

 In April 2023, the board of trustees denied tenure to all five professors who stood for it that year, sparking outcry from the attending audience and leading to the resignation of trustee and faculty chair Matthew Lepinski.
 When asked to provide reasons for the decision, interim president Richard Corcoran argued for the denial or delay of tenure due to administrative changes and the college's shift towards a more traditional liberal arts focus.
 Mark Bauerlein argued against granting tenure because the five professors were seeking tenure after meeting all requirements in five years rather than six, claiming that receiving tenure after five years is unusual, and stating that he would apply different criteria if the faculty stand for tenure again after another year.
 However, the faculty handbook states that the criteria for tenure are identical regardless of year, and around 30% of New College faculty hired in the past decade have received tenure after five years.